Emmotes/ic_spoilers/docs/kingofshadows.md

     "id": 2447,
     "flavour_text": "",
     "description": {
         "desc": "When you complete an area with the King of Shadows leading the formation from the front, he updates his current Toughness and Brutality stacks to the completed area number.
 When the King of Shadows is defeated for the first time, he immediately returns to full health, his Toughness stacks no longer update, and he enters Phase Two.
 When the King of Shadows is defeated for the second time, he immediately returns to full health, his Brutality stacks no longer update, and he enters Phase Three.
 His size increases by $amount% each time he enters a new phase.
+Other abilities grant additional buffs upon gaining these new phases.", "post": {
+            "conditions": [
+                {
+                    "condition": "not static_desc",
-Other abilities grant additional buffs upon gaining these new phases.^^ Toughness Stacks: $(stat_value kos_toughness_stacks 1 none)^^ Brutality Stacks: $(stat_value kos_brutality_stacks 1 none)"
+                    "desc": "^^ Toughness Stacks: $(stat_value kos_toughness_stacks 1 none)^^ Brutality Stacks: $(stat_value kos_brutality_stacks 1 none)"
+                }
+            ]
+        }
     },
     "effect_keys": [
         {